AgileVentures/av-static-website/source/blog_articles/2017-09-11-av-ecosystem-review-email-fixes-and-directions.html.markdown

 1) review the process of people coming in from adwords
 2) fix the email SPF setting
 3) more work on greeter bots
-4) search for other areas of ecosystem that are blocked up
+4) search for other areas of the ecosystem that are blocked up
-5) preparing that video for dropbox to debug github image embeds
+5) preparing that video for dropbox, to help debug github image embeds

-I finally managed to see one of our adverts that Lara shared:
+I finally managed to see one of our adverts via an image that Lara shared:

 ![](../images/Screenshot%202017-09-11%2009.00.27.png)

 and I'm still concerned about the message we're sending, i.e. the absence of any mention of team skills or agile in that ad.
 It's so frustrating that I can't immediately get a simple view of our actual ads from the Google Analytics interface.
-We also got the concern that our ads seem to be showing up particularly heavily in India, and we're not sure why.
+We've also got the concern that our ads seem to be showing up particularly heavily in India, and we're not sure why.

 Over the weekend I got the following from Elastic Email: